 Is the Ink Business Cash card the right choice for you?
 It could be — if you spend a lot at office supply stores and on your internet, cable and phone services.

-The Ink Business Cash® Credit Card from Chase comes with a solid welcome offer, charges no annual fee and features a tiered cash back program that can help business owners generate plenty of rewards dollars when they use the card.
+The Ink Business Cash® Credit Card from Chase comes with a solid welcome offer, charges no annual fee and features a tiered cash back program that can help business owners generate plenty of rewards when they use the card.

-But this doesn’t mean this card is right for every business owner.
+But that doesn’t mean this card is right for every business owner.
 To earn the most cash back, you’ll need to spend plenty at office supply stores and on internet, cable and phone services.
-If these aren’t major expenses of your business, the Ink Business Cash card might not be your best choice.
+If these aren’t major expenses of your business, this business credit card might not be your best choice.

 Depending on your business expenses, you can earn cash back quickly with this card.
-You’ll earn 5% cash back on the first $25,000 you spend in a year on combined purchases at office supply stores and on internet, cable and phone services.
+You’ll earn 5 percent cash back on the first $25,000 you spend in a year on combined purchases at office supply stores and on internet, cable and phone services.
 It’s important to note each year starts on the anniversary of the date you signed up for your card.

 You can take advantage of the card’s extended warranty protection, too.
 This service extends the length of a U.S. manufacturer’s warranty by an additional year on eligible warranties of three years or less.

-You don’t spend in the right categories
+You don’t spend much within the card’s categories

-You spend too much each year
+You charge too much each year

-Should you get the Ink Business Cash card?
+Should you get the Ink Business Cash?

-If your business expenses generally don’t rise past this level, and if internet, phone, cable and office supplies are some of your biggest expenses, the Chase Ink Business Cash card could prove lucrative for you.
+The Ink Business Cash card might be a good fit if your small business has relatively low expenses, thanks to its spending cap on both 5 percent and 2 percent category purchases.
+If your business expenses generally don’t rise past $25,000 per year in these categories, and if internet, phone, cable and office supplies are some of your biggest expenses, the Chase Ink Business Cash could prove lucrative for you.